 Acute post streptococcal glomerulonephritis is one of the non-suppurative complications of streptococcal throat or skin infection.
-It follows streptococcal throat infection by a latent period of 1-2 weeks and skin infection by 4-6 weeks.
-The condition is characterised by a sudden onset of hematuria, oliguria, edema and hypertension.
+It follows streptococcal throat infection by a latent period of 1 - 2 weeks and skin infection by 4 - 6 weeks.
+The condition is characterized by a sudden onset of hematuria, oliguria, edema and hypertension.

-Hematuria (usually described as smoky or cola colored)

-Edema (usually periorbital and pretibial, but may be generalized)

-Hypertension (may complicate to hypertensive encephalopathy or Heart Failure)

-Decreased urine output
+- Hematuria (usually described as smoky or cola colored) - Edema (usually periorbital and pretibial, but may be generalized) - Hypertension (may complicate to hypertensive encephalopathy or heart failure) - Decreased urine output

-Urinalysis: Macroscopic or microscopic hematuria, RBC casts, WBC, cellular casts
+- Urinalysis: Macroscopic or microscopic hematuria, RBC casts, WBC, cellular casts

-Proteinuria: Rarely exceeding 3+
+- Proteinuria: Rarely exceeding 3+

 - Blood chemistry: BUN, Creatinine, sodium, potassium levels

-EKG for evidence of hyperkalemia
+- EKG

-ESR or C-reactive protein
+- ESR or C-reactive protein

-Complete Blood Count
+- Complete Blood Count

-ASO titer
+- ASO titer

-Renal ultrasound (not essential to diagnosis)
+- Renal ultrasound (not essential to diagnosis)

 - Avoid complications of hypertension and hyperkalemia

-Relieve edema
+- Relieve edema

-Treat renal failure
+- Treat renal failure

-- Input and output monitoring chart and daily weight measurements losses)
+- Input and output monitoring chart and daily weight measurements - Salt restriction

-Salt restriction

-Determine 24-hour fluid requirement (400ml/m2/24hours + urine output+ any other

-Giving maintenance fluid orally unless there is indication to give intravenously
+- Determine 24-hour fluid requirement (400ml/m2/24hours + urine output+ any other losses) - Giving maintenance fluid orally unless there is indication to give intravenously